Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: LHCb data on and

-Figure~\ref{bdecays-tot} shows the $\pi^+\pi^-$ invariant mass distribution from the reaction $\bar B^0\leftrightarrow B^0\to J/\psi \pi^+\pi^-$ \cite{LHCb:2014vbo}.
-The spectrum is dominated by $\rho$ production, a small asymmetry is ascribed to $\rho$-$\omega$ interference.
-In the tensor wave, $f_2(1270)$ is seen.
-The scalar wave houses the $f_0(500)$.
-The $f_0(980)$ follows from the fit to the moments; the scalar intensity increases sharply at about 1\,GeV.
-Above, the intensity is small and without significant structure.
+Figure~\ref{bsdecays} (left) displays the $\pi^+\pi^-$ invariant mass distribution from reaction $\bar B^0\leftrightarrow B^0\to J/\psi \pi^+\pi^-$ \cite{LHCb:2014vbo}.
+The spectrum is predominantly influenced by the production of $\rho$ mesons, with a minor asymmetry attributed to $\rho$-$\omega$ interference.
+In the tensor wave, the presence of $f_2(1270)$ is observed.
+The scalar wave includes the $f_0(500)$.
+The $f_0(980)$ is identified from the fit to the moments, and the scalar intensity rises sharply at approximately 1 GeV.
+Above this energy, the intensity diminishes without significant structure.